Baseball Strength and Conditioning, and Injury Prevention

 Overuse baseball injuries

 Overuse injuries can include tendonitis, inflammation of muscles, fractures, sprains, strains, cartilage tears, and more.
-These injuries can prevent players from performing their best and make playing impossible in some cases.
+These baseball injuries can prevent players from performing their best and make playing impossible in some cases.
 Baseball and softball players should condition with exercises to prevent injury and maximize performance.

-Conditioning exercises target several causes of baseball and softball-related injuries, including decreased rotator cuff or scapular strength, poor flexibility/ROM, and insufficient warm-up.
+Baseball conditioning exercises target several causes of baseball and softball-related injuries, including decreased rotator cuff or scapular strength, poor flexibility/ROM, and insufficient warm-up.

 Causes of baseball injuries